 North Star Consultants, Inc. – Insurance Products and Services.
-CRI Securities, LLC – Securities and Investments.
 Securian Financial Services, Inc. – Variable Products and Securities.
-Securities and investment advisory services offered through CRI Securities, LLC and Securian Financial Services, Inc. Members FINRA/SIPC.
-CRI Securities, LLC is affiliated with Securian Financial Services, Inc. and North Star Resource Group.
+Securities and investment advisory services offered through Securian Financial Services, Inc. Members FINRA/SIPC.
 North Star Consultants, Inc. is doing business as North Star Resource Group and is independently owned and operated.
 Gifford Financial is affiliated with North Star Resource Group but is independently owned and operated.

-Marshall and Shaun are registered representatives and investment advisor representatives of CRI Securities, LLC and Securian Financial Services, Inc.
+Marshall and Shaun are registered representatives and investment advisor representatives of Securian Financial Services, Inc.

 Financial Professionals do not provide tax or legal advice and this should not be considered as such.
 Please consult a tax or legal professional for advice regarding your specific situation.